-In addition to the GradRSCA program, students may receive funding through Faculty/Student Research Collaboration and Summer Research Experience for Undergraduates (SREU) when they serve as student research mentors for undergraduates on those projects.
+In addition to the GradRSCA program, students may receive some funding through Faculty/Student Research Collaboration and Summer Research Experience for Undergraduates (SREU) when they serve as student research mentors for undergraduates on those projects.

 Present at UW-Eau Claire

 CERCA/Student Research Days

-An annual annual week-long spring event where students' work displayed on posters is presented on UW- Eau Claire campus.
-Students are able to share their research results and experiences with the campus and Eau Claire communities.
+UW-Eau Claire hosts an annual week-long spring event where students' scholarly work is displayed through presentations and posters.
+Students are able to share their research results and experiences with the campus and the Eau Claire community.

 Present at Professional Meetings

 Student Travel for the Presentation of Research Results

 Travel awards may be made to assist students traveling to national or regional professional meetings in order to present the results of collaborative research.
 Students may receive up to $700 to cover travel expenses for a first trip and up to $1000/year for two or more trips.

 Many professional societies offer travel funds for students (e.g., reduced conference registration fees or small travel stipends), so you are encouraged to check the conference/society website or contact ORSP for assistance.

 |Program (See individual pages for forms)||